-Police: Security guard charged in Walmart shooting
+Police: Security guard charged shooting outside Walmart

 HOMEWOOD, Ala.
 (AP) — Police say a security guard has been charged in connection with an early-morning shooting outside a Walmart in Alabama.

-Homewood police tell AL.com that 34-year-old Anthony Lamont Winston was charged with attempted murder.
+AL.com reports that 34-year-old Anthony Lamont Winston was charged with attempted murder.
 It’s unclear if he has a lawyer.

 The shooting happened about 1 a.m.
 Tuesday.

-Sgt.
+Homewood police Sgt.
 John Carr says the contract security guard got into an altercation with another man and ended up shooting him in the upper torso.
 The victim was taken to the hospital, treated and released.

 Most Read Nation & World Stories